What Are Limited Scope Services?

 This retainer can be modified by you and the lawyer to meet your particular circumstances.

-Expert Assistance: you get the expert help you need, when you need it, to help you get to a resolution of your family law dispute.
+Expert Assistance: you get the expert help you need, when you need it, to help you get to a resolution of your family law matter.

 Affordability: by completing some tasks yourself, the costs are usually lower than in a full-representation model.
 You also remain in control of your legal expenses.